Australian Greens: State and territory parties

 The Australian Greens are a federation consisting of eight parties from each state and territory.
 The various Australian states and territories have different electoral systems, all of which allow the Greens to gain representation.
-In New South Wales, Victoria, Western Australia and South Australia, the Greens hold seats in the Legislative Councils (upper houses), which are elected by proportional representation.
-The Greens also hold seats in the unicameral Australian Capital Territory Legislative Assembly and Legislative Assembly of Queensland.
-As of 2020, no members have been elected from the Northern Territory.
+As of 2024, the Greens hold at least one seat in all eight state and territory legislatures.

 Five Greens have become ministers at the state/territory level: Nick McKim and Cassy O'Connor in Tasmania, 2010–2014; and in the ACT, Shane Rattenbury since 2012 and Emma Davidson and Rebecca Vassarotti since 2020.

 Most of the state-based Green parties which have joined the Australian Greens do not have a formal leader, and instead they have a shared leadership structure.
-However, Tasmania, Victoria, and the ACT have adopted singular leadership structures into their party.
+However, Tasmania, Victoria, Western Australia, and the ACT have adopted singular leadership structures into their party.

 The current Australian Green member parties are the following:

 Working groups

 A variety of working groups have been established by the National Council, which are directly accessible to all Greens members.
 Working groups perform an advisory function by developing policy, reviewing or developing the party structure, or by performing other tasks assigned by the National Council.